 Evolution involves the gradual changes from simple to more complex forms.
 Humans are believed to have developed from simpler forms.
 The evolution is hypothesized to have begun in the oceans billions of years ago.
 Darwin gave the theory of evolution.
-In his book -The Origin of Species, Darwin has mentioned that evolution has occurred through a series of natural selection.
+In his book -The Origin of Species, Darwin has stated that evolution has come through a series of natural selection.
 The theory emphasized the following points:

 - Survival of the Fittest

-Evolution is the result of the interaction between the following five processes:
+Evolution is the outcome of the interaction between the following five processes:

 - Genetic Recombination